 Roofing including roof space Repair category: 2 Notes: The roof is of a complex design and all junctions/valleys are potential weak points.
 A regular repair and maintenance programme should therefore be envisaged and it would be prudent to have an annual inspection carried out.
+The lead ridge is lifted in places.
 Flat roofs have a limited life and depending on their age and quality of workmanship can fail at any time.
-Insulation has been laid over the roof joists and accordingly a head and shoulders inspection of the roof space was possible only.
-Woodworm was noted within exposed roof timbers.

-Rainwater fittings

-Repair category:
+A restricted inspection was possible only of the roof spaces due to accessibility, insulation materials and storage items.

-Notes: At the time of our inspection there was no evidence of damp staining/water staining on wall surfaces which would indicate leakage.
+Rainwater fittings Repair category: Notes: At the time of our inspection there was no evidence of damp staining/water staining on wall surfaces which would indicate leakage.
 It should be noted that it was not raining at the time of our inspection.

-Main walls
+Localised weed growth was noted to the guttering.
+There is evidence of seepage adjacent to rainwater fitting joins.

-Repair category: 2

-Notes: The stonework is weathered and attention is required to pointing.
+Main walls Repair category: 2 Notes: The stonework is weathered and attention is required to pointing.
 Repairs in this regard should be envisaged as part of an ongoing maintenance programme.
+Some of the walls are only of single brick thickness.
+This can cause problems with penetrating damp and condensation.